Serbian Cricket Federation: History

 Two clubs Stari Grad and Mirijevo were founded in Belgrade in 2007.
 This is when cricket finally found its place in Serbia.
 From October 2007, key persons Haris Dajč, Vladimir Ninković, Darko Ivić, Nenad Dugić and Amberish Sarang (ex-Maharashtra cricketer) started organizing cricket training.

 The core of cricketers in Serbia consists of its own domestic players, unlike many other Eastern and Southern European cricket teams.
 In addition to domestic players, the teams are composed of expats such as Indians, Pakistanis, British and New Zealanders.

-The development of Cricket in Serbia pathed the way for the establishment of the Serbian Cricket Federation (SCF) in 2009, and the first national 40 over and T20 championship in the country.
+The development of Cricket in Serbia paved the way for the establishment of the Serbian Cricket Federation (SCF) in 2009, and the first national 40 over and T20 championship in the country.